by Bill McBride on 1/27/2015 03:57:00 PM

 Sharply changing seasonal patterns create problems for seasonal adjustment methods, which typically estimate seasonal adjustment factors by averaging several years’ worth of observed seasonal patterns.
 A sharp but ultimately temporary change in the seasonal pattern for housing activity affects seasonal adjustment factors more gradually and for more years than it should.
 Despite the recent normalizing of the housing market, seasonal adjustment factors are still based, in part, on patterns observed at the height of the foreclosure crisis, causing home price indices to be over-adjusted in some months and under-adjusted in others.

-The "better" SA (green) shows prices are still increasing, but more slowly.
+The "better" SA (green) shows prices are still increasing, but more slowly than the Case-Shiller SA.

 The expected slowdown in year-over-year price increases is ongoing.
 In November 2013, the Comp 20 index was up 13.8% year-over-year (YoY).
-Now the index is only up 4.5% YoY.
-This is the smallest YoY increase since October 2012 (the National index was up 10.9% YoY in October 2013, is now up 4.6% - also the slowest YoY increase since October 2012.
+Now the index is only up 4.3% YoY.
+This is the smallest YoY increase since October 2012 (the National index was up 10.9% YoY in October 2013, is now up 4.7% - a little more than the YoY change last month).

-Looking forward, I expect the indexes to slow a little further on a YoY basis, however: 1) I don't expect the indexes to turn negative YoY (in 2015) , and 2) I think most of the slowdown on a YoY basis is now behind us.
+Looking forward, I expect the YoY increases for the indexes to move more sideways (as opposed to down).
+Two points: 1) I don't expect the indexes to turn negative YoY (in 2015) , and 2) I think most of the slowdown on a YoY basis is now behind us.
 This slowdown in price increases was expected by several key analysts, and I think it is good news for housing and the economy.

 Nominal House Prices